Anupriya11/SQLCDC-SSIS-Event-Hub/README.md

 This SSIS package captures change logs for a table from SQL Server and pushes them to azure event hub

+1. SSISCDC -- Package to push initial data from table to event hub
+2. CDCIncrementalLoad -- Package for  to push subsequent changes (Insert/Update/Delete) to event hub

 #Assumptions
 1. CDC is enabled for the table
 2. Azure Event Hub is created in azure portal